chetanck03/BootCamp_Blockchain/08)Rust/09_PraticeQues_IteratorQues/src/bin/readme.md

 ## Overview
 This Rust program defines a custom iterator using a struct and the `Iterator` trait.

+## What is an Iterator?
+An **iterator** is an object that allows sequential access to elements in a collection, one at a time.
+In Rust, the `Iterator` trait provides a standard way to implement iteration.

 ## Features
 - Implements a counter that iterates up to a specified limit.
 - Uses Rust's `Iterator` trait with an associated type.